bahiirwa/CPT-Class/README.md

 # How to use

 - Import the CPT-Class.php file into your theme directory such as `require get_template_directory() . '/inc/Custom/Custom.php';`
-- Add code after import of class
-- Simply add more arrays of the arguments to make more CPTs;
+- Add the code below after import of class.
+Simply add more arrays of the arguments to make more CPTs;

 ```
  /**